 Clark had a positive impression and figured, with 25,000 people on campus, what are the odds of getting his brother’s professors?
 In the end, Clark appreciated having his big brother with him on campus, despite taking a class with one of John’s prior professors who quickly made the connection, to Clark’s chagrin.

 “Shadow or not, he was always my best friend,” says Clark.
 “Sharing the Carolina experience with him made it even more meaningful.”
 They took different paths, with his brother going on to become a pediatrician.
 Clark intended to study psychology, but an economics class persuaded him to consider a different road.

 “But all the videos about economics showed old, white men with disheveled offices with papers everywhere,” says Clark.
 “That’s not me.
 So, I looked at the Business School.”

-Clark applied to the Undergraduate Business Program and was accepted into the first class to study in the McColl Building when it opened in 1997.
+Clark applied to the UBP and was accepted into the first class to study in the McColl Building when it opened in 1997.

 “I was in awe of the McColl Building,” says Clark.
 “It was refined, elegant and inspiring.
 It helped me shift from an academic to a business professional mindset.
 I loved it.”

 His professors encouraged Clark to push himself.
 He cites classroom discussions that helped him come out of his shell and overcome shyness.

 “If I hadn’t gone to UNC Kenan Flagler, I don’t know if I’d have the career that I have now,” says Clark.

 Early in his career, while interning at IBM, Clark seized upon an opportunity to reclaim the southeast’s Department of Defense territory, which was an underdeveloped sales opportunity for the company.